internetErik/keystone4-universal-react/README.md

 * blocks - these components have children that are passed in, and generally provide some display effect reused throughout the site.
 * components - these are components that take props and render - they don't have reducers
 * containers - these components are like normal components but smart, i.e., they may have reducers, or maintain the state of a ground of other components
+* inputs - smart components used for forms
 * global - these are like containers, but particularly are components that load everywhere on the site
 * pages - these are like containers, but are distinguished semantically because they represent pages (they are routed to)
 * svg - these are svgs.
 Props are passed in to control their display characteristics.